AimableHonorable/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Display 10 first lines of a file
 * Display the third line of a file
 * Create file named with special characterts and with content in it
+* Write command result in an external file